 The Disputes Tribunal is similar to going to court, but is quicker, cheaper and less formal.
 Hearings are run by a referee rather than a judge, with no lawyers.

 The Disputes Tribunal can hear disputes with private sellers — unlike the Motor Vehicle Disputes Tribunal, which only deals with cases about motor vehicle traders.

 How they can help

-  Private sellers are not bound by the same consumer laws registered motor vehicle traders are.
+Private sellers are not bound by the same consumer laws that apply to registered motor vehicle traders.
 But the Disputes Tribunal may order the seller to:

 - cancel the sale and refund your money